geological-survey-of-queensland/gsq-lodgement-portal/README.md

     a.
 Data must be able to be submitted through a human-computer interface
     b.
 Data must be able to be submitted through a computer-computer interface
 2. Automated workflows to process the geoscience data submitted to the data lake storage platform, including industry reports, industry data and internal data.
-3. A method of enabling the upload of large geoscience data files (up to low TB file size) to the data lake storage platform.
+3. A method of enabling the upload of large geoscience data files to the data lake storage platform.

-## First build the MVP Lodgement Portal
+## Four versions of the Lodgement Portal
 There are 4 versions of lodgement portal to be built:
-1. MVP Lodgement Portal to replace the current lodgement functionality of QDEX reports.
+1. MVP Lodgement Portal to replace the current lodgement functionality of QDEX reports - described on this page.
-2. xx
+2. Version 2 Lodgement Portal that parses the data lodged in the petroleum, coal, and mineral reporting guideline templates - described on [Version2-portal-README.MD](/MVP2-portal-README.MD)
-3. xx
+3. Version 3 Lodgement Portal that does some cool stuff - described on [Version3-portal-README.MD](/MVP3-portal-README.MD)
-4. xx
+4. Version 4 Lodgement Portal that does some additional cool stuff - described on [Version4-portal-README.MD](/MVP4-portal-README.MD)

 ## MVP Lodgement Portal activity diagram
 <p align="center">